 There is middle ground to be found.
 Patients with neurogenic claudication (a set of symptoms associated with spinal stenosis), for instance, often experience pain, cramping, weakness and tingling extending to the lower back, buttocks, and legs.
 Patients experiencing such symptoms, if the survey results are applied, would likely prefer that such pain goes away first before worrying about restoring full movement.
 A happy medium would be recommending medications that mainly deal with pain while relying more on physical therapy and other non-surgical spine treatments to treat mobility issues.

 These results suggest that doctors for back pain, pharmacists, and drug manufacturers need to reach a middle ground with patients when it comes to expectations of pain relief.
 While the focus on restoring mobility is understandable, research like this suggests that it shouldn’t be a goal that’s achieved at the expense of meaningful pain relief.

-At The Spine Institute in Beverly Hills, we work hard to help patients find pain relief while maintaining mobility.
+At The Spine Institute, spine surgeons, Beverly Hills patients trust, work hard to help patients find pain relief while maintaining mobility.
 For a second opinion or to learn more about your treatment options, give us a call at (310) 828-7757.